 2. Aim for the Near Horizon

 Business owners are notoriously resistant to improvisation.
 While there’s a time and a place for going with one’s instincts, conducting business isn’t it.
-After all, are you really wanting to put potentially large sums of money on the line based solely on a passing inspiration or gut instinct?
+After all, are you really wanting to put potentially large sums of money on the line for content marketing services based solely on a passing inspiration or gut instinct?

 The global consultant and management firm McKinsey and Co. has talked about the necessity of rapid forecasting during times of economic uncertainty.
 Companies that take firm, decisive action based on their current information are more likely to weather recessions and economic turmoil successfully.

-When COVID-19 first hit in earnest, McKinsey started tracking consumer behaviour from this time last year.
+When COVID-19 first hit in 2019, McKinsey started tracking consumer behaviour from this time last year.
 They found that sales for a number of categories of products have increased significantly.

 • Household supplies – +76%